alainstalder/jexler/guide.md

 The code is a Gradle project that builds the jexler web GUI, a simple webapp (WAR) with a single JSP.

-Unit tests are written with [Spock](https://code.google.com/p/spock/), the fascinating (pun!)
-Groovy test framework.
+Unit tests are written with Spock, the fascinating (pun!)
+Groovy unit test framework.

 The jexler webapp is very simple and there is a demo unit test that starts it in a Jetty embedded web server.